Are Credit Card Rewards Worth It?

 Article originally published on February 28, 2019 and refreshed on March 18, 2021.

 From free trips to cash back, credit card rewards boast exciting incentives.
 But is there a catch?
 Sometimes.
 That’s why it pays to be a savvy spender when leveraging credit card reward points for maximum returns.

 Follow these five simple tips to avoid paying a premium for credit card perks.

 Credit card rewards tip #1: Pay off your balance each month

 Paying excess interest on your credit card balance may ultimately offset the value of any rewards you earn, so it’s important to pay your statement balance in full each billing cycle.
 If you plan to carry a balance for several months, a rewards credit card may not be a good value for you.

 Credit card rewards tip #2: Don’t overspend for the sake of rewards

 A rewards credit card shouldn’t require overspending on your part to earn rewards.
 If you find yourself spending more than you normally would so that you can generate rewards, this type of credit card stops being sensible.
 Aim for a card that you can use for regular, everyday purchases that fit your lifestyle.

-With a Zions Bank AmaZing Rewards credit card, you can use your credit card for your everyday purchases and earn one AmaZing Rewards point for every dollar you spend on qualifying purchases.
+With a Zions Bank Vivid Rewards Visa Credit Card*, you can use your credit card for your everyday purchases and earn rewards points for qualifying purchases.
 Gas, groceries, utilities — the more you use your card, the faster your points build.

 Credit card rewards tip #3: Know the value of your rewards